unicogr/LabHacks/docs_local/source/2_fMRI.md

 |**Cortical site (vertex) selectivity to visual field position estimatd using pRF modeling**.
 Data for a single subject and run.|

-### But how?
-Ok, on Jupiter: define file names and paths
+### We use and `neuropythy` and `prfpy` to compute pRF parameters for a flattened cortical reconstruction on  single subject and using a single run

 ```python
 import os, sys, six # six provides python 2/3 compatibility